 - Poor quality, power owner’s manual, etc: Cheap purifiers are notorious for mediocre quality at best and things like instruction manuals or replacement part info are typically pretty poor.

-- Noise levels are worse than for other price levels: Budget models don’t have the same low-noise design of better quality products.
+- Noise levels are worse than for other price levels: Budget models don’t have the same low-noise design as better quality products.
 You’ll need to be aware of this.
 If anything, budget products that are quiet during operation tend to be that way because their fan performance is poor, not because of a good design (unlike others with much better airflow rates).

 Some products like the Holmes desktop purifier pictured above actually are ok.
 For example, while the Holmes (priced about $50 or less) doesn’t have a true HEPA filter, it’s very close in performance and features an easily replaceable filter.
 You can also purchase better filters, too.